Office of Financial Aid

 Students do not need to have work-study to work on campus.
 On-campus employers hire year-round, and once you’re registered for classes in Fall, you can start applying.

 All on-campus jobs are found on Handshake – use the filter for ‘On Campus’ or search for the employer called Seattle University On-Campus Employment.
 Students who are eligible for work-study can apply to any on-campus job.
+Students will be able to access Handshake on August 2, 2025.

 Current students can learn more about finding jobs, job search support, student employment policies, and onboarding to an on-campus job on Student Employment’s Redhawk Hub site.